NOTICE OF PROTECTION PROVIDED BY WYOMING LIFE AND HEALTH INSURANCE GUARANTY ASSOCIATION

 - an obligation that does not arise under the express written terms of the policy or contract;

-- any policy providing Medicare Part C and Part D coverage.
+- any policy providing benefits under Medicare Part C, Medicare Part D or Medicaid;

 To learn more about the above protections, protections relating to group contracts or retirement plans, and all exclusions from coverage, please visit the Association's website at https://www.wylifega.org